 Latest PMView Pro news

-for quicker loading of thumbnails.
-See list below for information about new feature and issues resolved
+capturing on Windows 10.
+See the list below for information about new feature and issues resolved

 in this version.